MicrosoftDocs/quantum-docs/articles/optimization-overview-key-concepts.md

 ![An optimization landscape showing many hills and valleys](./media/plot_rugged.png)

-In this scenario, one of the greatest challenges is to avoid getting stuck at any of the sub-optimal *local minima*.
+In this scenario, one of the greatest challenges is to avoid getting stuck at any of the suboptimal *local minima*.
 A rugged landscape can have multiple valleys.
 Each of these valleys will have a lowest point, which is the local minimum.
 One of these points will be the lowest overall, and that point is the global minimum.
 These rugged landscapes present situations where Azure Quantum optimization solvers can outperform other techniques.

 ### A scattered, random landscape